Q: DO I HAVE TO WAIT TO HAVE A COMPLETE PRODUCTION CREW BEFORE I SIGN UP?

 A: The season starts with education and mixers to aid in team formation.
 For Signature Speed Films, teams get a randomly-selected Bible verse which serves as the foundation for their story.
 No writing may occur before the verse is given.
 Verse Assignment marks the start of a 10-day pre-production period (writing, casting, locations and schedules).
 Cameras roll at a specific hour and final films are due 168 hours later.
 For films other than Unlimited Documentary, verse assignment is the same but production start times vary.
 All films must be submitted by the same turn-in time.
 See Rules for details.
 All films are judged by our programming committee and then invitations to submit physical copies are given to official selections.

-Q: I HEARD I CAN USE A WRITE OF PASSAGE SCRIPT.
+Q: CAN I SHOOT A WRITE OF PASSAGE SCRIPT FROM THE WRITING CONTEST?
 HOW DOES THAT WORK?

 A: Details on making a Write of Passage Spotlight Film are found in the WOP FAQ page.